-Majority of couples get caught up in the wedding planning and preparation stress and not much thought is given to the preparation of the ANC.
-The most memorable day of your life could also be the commencement of a never ending financial nightmare, due to the absence of proper planning.
+The majority of couples get caught up in the wedding planning and preparation stress and not much thought is given to the preparation of the ANC.
+The most memorable day of your life could also be the commencement of a never-ending financial nightmare, due to the absence of proper planning.

 Considerations like the following should be taken into account:

 - Have you thought that you may also be taking over your spouse’s existing debt and helping them provide more security to their creditors by introducing your assets to the joint estate?

 - Further, do you anticipate yourself working in the same company for the rest of your life?
 In South Africa’s growing economy, everyone wants to be an entrepreneur and become their own boss.
 Consider the possibility of the business collapsing and you losing all the assets that you and your spouse worked so hard to acquire

 A vital and integral component of risk management is proper planning; be smart and plan for your future – contact our offices for a consultation to discuss the different types of ANCs and to determine how we can protect you and your future spouse.